Growing cannabis cuttings

 How to make cannabis cuttings

-1. Cut the cuttings from the mother plant, preferably using only the apical tips, and cut the lower leaves and the tips of the upper shoot to prevent it from dehydration.
+1. Cut the cuttings from the mother plant, preferably using only the apical tips, and cut the lower leaves and the tips of the upper shoot to prevent dehydration.
 Then place them in a container with tap water.

 4. Place the cuttings in the greenhouse and spray them with water.
 Once covered, place them under a fluorescent light with a 18/6 photoperiod.